Multi-Winner Voting with Approval Preferences: The Formal Model

-Now we can define the basic ingredients of voting: alternatives, voters, preferences, and committees.
-Let $C$ be a finite set of available candidates (or alternatives).
-We assume that voters' preferences are available in the form of \emph{dichotomous} preferences, i.e., voters distinguish between alternatives they approve and those that they disapprove---a dichotomy.
-Hence a voter's preference over candidates is given by a set of approved alternatives.
-Let $N\subseteq \N$ denote a finite set of voters.
-An approval profile is the collection of all voters' preferences; formally it is a function $A: N \to \powerset(C)$.
-Throughout the paper, we use $n$ to denote the number of voters ($|N|$) and $m$ to denote the number of alternatives ($|C|$).
+Let $C$ be a finite set of available \emph{candidates} (also called \emph{alternatives}).
+We assume that voters' preferences are available in the form of \emph{approval preferences}, i.e., voters distinguish between alternatives they approve and those that they disapprove---due to this dichotomy such preferences are also called \emph{dichotomous preferences}.
+Hence a voter's preference over candidates can be represented by a set of approved alternatives.
+Let $N\subseteq \N$ denote a finite set of \emph{voters}.

+An \emph{approval profile} is the collection of all voters' preferences; formally it is a function $A: N \to \powerset(C)$.
+We say that $A(i) \subseteq C$ is \emph{voter $i$'s approval ballot}.
+Throughout the book, we use $n=|N|$ to denote the number of voters and $m=|C|$ to denote the number of alternatives.
 Further, we write $N(c)$ to denote the subset of voters that approve candidate $c$, i.e., $N(c)=\{i\in N: c\in A(i)\}$.

-\begin{example} An academic society chooses a steering committee for the next time period.
+\begin{example} An academic society chooses a steering committee.
 Such a committee consists of four persons ($k=4$) and there are seven candidates competing for these positions, $C=\{a,b,c,d,e,f,g\}$.
 All members of the society are eligible to vote and may provide approval ballots to indicate their preference.
-In total, 12 ballots have been submitted:
+In total, 12 ballots have been submitted ($N=[12]$):

-\Cref{fig:runningexample} shows a graphical representation of this profile.
+\Cref{fig:runningexample} shows a graphical representation of this approval profile.
 In this figure, each column correspond to one voter (one approval set) and each candidate appears in only one row---each candidate is approved by the voters that appear below the boxes that represent the candidate.
-Colors are used to distinguish different candidates.
+Colours are used to distinguish different candidates.

-Often, we are only interested in how often a specific approval set occurs in an approval profiles and thus ignore the names (identifiers) of the voters who cast the approval ballots.
-In such cases we do not specify the concrete mapping from $N$ to approval sets but use the following notation:
+Sometimes, we are only interested in how often a specific approval set occurs in an approval profile and thus ignore the names (identifiers) of the voters who cast the approval ballots.
+In such cases, we do not specify the concrete mapping from $N$ to approval sets but use the following notation:

-The reader may ponder which steering committee should be selected given this approval profile---there is certainly more than one sensible choice.
-In the following section, we will see how different voting rules decide in this situation. \end{example}
+The reader may ponder which steering committee of size $k=4$ should be selected given this approval profile---there is certainly more than one sensible choice.
+In the following chapter, we will see how different voting rules decide in this situation. \end{example}